 Movies and media may not have portrayed marriage counseling as an effective solution to saving failing marriages, but many real-life couples prove otherwise.

 If your marriage is doing great, and you want to keep it healthy or exciting, then you can also give marriage counseling a try since it has been known to strengthen a relationship even further.
 If your marriage is in rough waters, then seeing a marriage counselor is definitely worth a try.
+And with services like BetterHelp, all of this effort could be easier.
 What do you have to lose?